Utah / County

 What is the weather like in Brigham City, UT year-round?

-Residents of Brigham City experience four distinct seasons, with warm summers reaching up to 90°F and chilly winters dipping to 19°F. The area receives about 18.5 inches of annual rainfall and enjoys 66% sunny days each year, making it ideal for outdoor activities.
-This appealing climate offers a comfortable balance for those who appreciate both seasonal change and sunshine.
+Brigham City experiences four distinct seasons, with warm summers reaching highs of 90°F and cold winters dipping to 19°F. The area receives about 19 inches of rainfall annually and enjoys sunshine on 66% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter